 We have saved you the trouble of finding those pages by putting them on our International Doctors resource page here.

 The majority of Canadian specialties (but not all) map to a similar college or specialty in Australia.
 So working out which specialty goes into which Australian college is generally not too confusing.
 We have put together a summary of the Australian specialist medical colleges here.

 After you go through your specialist assessment you are given an outcome.

 In the majority of cases for Canadian specialists, you will be deemed substantially comparable.
 This essentially means that you will need to work under some form of peer review for up to 12 months and so long as your reports are satisfactory you will be recommended for specialist registration at the end.

 Occasionally specialists from Canada are deemed to be partially comparable (a situation where this may occur is if you have just recently finished specialty training but have not worked as a specialist for very long).
 In this situation, you will need to work under supervision for longer and may well also face some formal examinations.

 Rarely are specialists from Canada deemed not to be comparable by the college.
-This happened to 3 out of 13 specialist doctors from Canada in 2019.
+This has only happened to 12 out of 94 specialist doctors from Canada from 2015 to 2021.
 If you are deemed to be not comparable, this means you cannot directly become a specialist in Australia.
 You will probably have to go through the competent authority route and re-enter training in Australia.